In this article:

 This can be as much about unfairly favouring a candidate as it is overlooking another.
 Whilst being able to work with someone is a factor worth considering, people typically enjoy hanging out with people like themselves.

 The main problem with ‘cultural fit’ is that, more often than not, it’s driven by unconscious biases.
 These are implicit judgements that hover below the surface of our consciousness, based on little other than stereotypes and prejudice.
 And we don't have any control over them – they’re just part of our nature.

 When it comes to hiring on ‘cultural fit’, the most common unconscious bias that recruiters experience is called ‘affinity bias’.
 This bias leads recruiters to favour candidates that resemble them in one or more aspects, whilst negatively assessing those that are different.
 If a candidate looks, talks, and thinks like you, or shares an understanding of certain social cues indicative of shared class, then you’re more likely to positively appraise their abilities and ‘cultural fit’.
 If they’re somehow different to you in the same aspects, then the opposite is true.

 When left unchecked, hiring based on cultural fit can lead to a workforce completely lacking in diversity.

-Whilst this leads to increased diversity and better results, it also helps companies to reframe their ideas about ‘culture’ – rather than assessing candidates in terms of how well they fit with culture, they start viewing them in terms of what they can add to it.
-‘Cultural fit’ therefore becomes ‘cultural add’, and isn’t used to bar the way for the most able candidates.
+It also helps companies to reframe their ideas about ‘culture’ – rather than assessing candidates in terms of how well they fit with culture, they start viewing them in terms of what they can add to it.
+‘Cultural fit’ therefore becomes ‘cultural add’, and isn’t a criteria used to bar the way for the most able candidates.

 Interested in learning more about how Applied can improve your hiring processes?
-Start a free trial to see how our platform can save you time and money, whilst increasing diversity and the quality of your new hires.
+Start a free trial to see how our hiring software can save you time and money, whilst increasing diversity and the quality of your new hires.